cgreenhalgh/opensharingtoolkit-mediahub/docs/installation.md

 - If on Windows or Mac check that boot2docker is running, and if not start it (as above).

-- Check if it is still running (as above, if on windows or Mac do this in the boot2docker window; on Linux do it in a `term` window - on Linux you will need to be root us add `sudo` to the beginning of the line):
+- Check if you server is still running in docker (as above, if on windows or Mac do this in the boot2docker window; on Linux do it in a `term` window - on Linux you will need to be root us add `sudo` to the beginning of the line):
 ```
 docker ps | grep mediahub
 ```